mkiser/WTFJHT/about.md

 ---

-***tl;dr** I doomscroll so you don’t have to, compressing the chaos into a sane, once-a-day update that helps normal people make the news make sense.*
+***tl;dr** I doomscroll so you don’t have to.
+And then I compress the chaos into a sane, once-a-day update that helps normal people make the news make sense.*

 **About**: Like many, I found the 2016 election cycle to be deeply confusing and frustrating.
 Even though I'm a news junkie, I struggled to keep up with all the articles, blogs, tweets, Facebook posts, newsletters, podcasts, and broadcast news segments – and still make sense of everything.
 I still don't see how any "normal" person can actually stay informed when we have a scarcity of time available to consume news, but the media environment is optimized for an abundance of information.
 So in response I started WTFJHT as a personal project to establish a better, healthier relationship with the news by logging, organizing, and summarizing the biggest stories of the day so that I could make the news make sense.
 While it was supposed to be a personal challenge to chronicle the daily shock and awe of the Trump administration's first 100 days, but it quickly <a href="https://whatthefuckjusthappenedtoday.com/meta/trump-creates-one-new-job/">became my full-time job</a>.

 **Orientation and expectation setting**: My job is to help distill news that deserves attention into a clear, understandable, and accurate first draft of history – even if it is uncomfortable, unpopular, or upsetting! – for normal people who might not otherwise engage with the news.
 And while I rely on verified facts as reported by multiple trusted news sources – which I carefully cite!! – as with any historical narrative the first draft will necessarily require future revisions as more information becomes available.
 Practically speaking, WTFJHT covers the news through the lens of the executive branch specifically – and the president in particular – followed by the legislative and judicial branches in general, and in that order.
 Naturally people will demand more from me than this scope and framing allows for, and that’s fine.
 But if your politics, religion, or ideology dictate that you pick a side and expect me to cater to it, then you might be disappointed.
-Our humanity requires us to rise above picking sides.
-We are capable of more than rooting for human suffering.
-We’re talking about people, not politics.

-**Editorial Policy**:
+**Editorial policy**:
 This is the news through the lens of one person making decisions about coverage – much the same way a front page editor does for newspapers.
 With every blurb I write, I'm make a news-value judgement.
 There's a natural tension here: First, humans making decisions about the relative importance of information is inherently biased.
 And second, journalism is a set of ethics based on trust, truthfulness, fairness, integrity, independence, and accountability.
 My goal with WTF Just Happened Today? is to acknowledge my personal bias, reflect journalistic standards, and apply the following standards and practices:

 1. WTFJHT takes a **neutral-ish position**.
 It's not intentionally partisan.
 It's purposefully fact-based.
 It focuses on clearly saying what happened, concisely presenting the facts, citing the primary source, and moving on.
 Bias is the byproduct of being a human making decisions.